-The Motor Behavior Laboratories is comprised of four laboratories (Coordination Dynamics Laboratory, Motor Development Laboratory, Motor Control Laboratory, and Motor Learning/Control Laboratory) that are directed by Dr. John Buchanan, Dr. Carl Gabbard, Dr. Charles Shea, and Dr. David Wright.
+The Motor Behavior Laboratories is comprised of four laboratories: the Coordination Dynamics Laboratory, the Motor Development Laboratory, the Motor Control Laboratory and the Motor Learning/Control Laboratory.

 Studies developed and undertaken in the Coordination Dynamics Laboratory focus on identifying the perception-action processes that underlie the control and learning of multi-joint limb movements.
 The Motor Development Laboratory is involved in inquiry related to motor behavior from a developmental perspective.